-British couple John and Susan Cooper 'not killed by poisonous gas leak' in Egypt
+Thomas Cook 'expanding' probe into deaths of British couple John and Susan Cooper after illness reports at Egypt hotel

 -

-British couple John and Susan Cooper 'not killed by poisonous gas leak' in Egypt
+Thomas Cook 'expanding' probe into deaths of British couple John and Susan Cooper after illness reports at Egypt hotel

-Egypt's top prosecutor has dismissed speculation that poisonous gas emissions caused the death of two British tourists in the Red Sea.
+Thomas Cook has said it is "expanding" its investigation into the sudden deaths of a British couple who died while on holiday in Egypt after "a number of customers" complained of illness while staying at the same hotel.

-Holidaymakers have been flown home by Thomas Cook after John and Susan Cooper, from Burnley, Lancashire, died while staying at the at the Steigenberger Aqua Magic Hotel.
+John and Susan Cooper, from Burnley, Lancashire, died while staying at the at the Steigenberger Aqua Magic Hotel on Tuesday.

+Tour operator Thomas Cook said it was "very sorry for any customers whose holidays have been spoiled.

+"We take all illness very seriously and have taken the decision to expand our ongoing investigation into the sudden deaths of two of our customers at the Steigenberger earlier this week to include any other customer reports of illness at the hotel this summer."

 On Saturday, a statement from Nabil Sadeq said that an inspection of their hotel room showed there were no toxic or harmful gas emissions or leaks.

-The results of post-mortem examinations are expected to be released on Saturday.

 Thomas Cook, which removed all its customers from the hotel as a "precautionary measure", said the circumstances of their deaths remain "unclear".

 The company received reports of "a raised level of illness among guests" at the hotel.

 The couple's daughter, Kelly Ormerod, said they were “fit and healthy” before their holiday and in “perfect health” just hours before being taken ill.

-She had been on holiday with her parents and children before tragedy struck on Tuesday.
+Ms Ormerod had been on holiday with her parents and children before tragedy struck on Tuesday.

 Mr Cooper, 69, died in his room, while 63-year-old Mrs Cooper, a Thomas Cook employee, was subsequently taken to hospital, where she died.